yhs666/mc-docs.zh-cn/articles/sql-data-warehouse/create-data-warehouse-powershell.md

 # The data center and resource name for your resources
 $resourcegroupname = "myResourceGroup"
 $location = "ChinaEast"
-# The logical server name: Use a random value or replace with your own value (do not capitalize)
+# The logical server name: Use a random value or replace with your own value (don't capitalize)
 $servername = "server-$(Get-Random)"
 # Set an admin name and password for your database
 # The sign-in information for the server